awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :them very nearly a half-million dollars.
 Only the earlier, first :will is very irregular.
 I've already quizzed them about the real :hazards of quarrels over legal prizes of similar size.
-From their :replies I've realized slowly that the girls are all right.
-It :really amazes me that even persons like ourselves promptly seize :upon some hostile relative's version of an earlier will, which :should be recognized easily as false.
+From their :replies I've realised slowly that the girls are all right.
+It :really amazes me that even persons like ourselves promptly seize :upon some hostile relative's version of an earlier will, which :should be recognised easily as false.

 G:_M_E_M11